 The Power of Symbolism

 Symbolism triggers decisions by our fast, intuitive System 1 brain.
 High-performing brands understand the symbolic meaning in everything.
 Together, these distinctive brand assets constitutes a brand mnemonic – and an intuitive language for talking directly to consumers’ decision-drivers and ‘short-cutting’ the chore of decision-making.
-It’s important to ensure your hospital marketing ideas consider this.
+It’s important to ensure your healthcare marketing ideas consider this.

 Distinctive brand assets provide memorable hooks that help your healthcare branding strategies stand out and be recalled easier.
 If your brand doesn’t have or is not leveraging them, you need to start today (and then invest long-term behind it).
 The goal is to be consistent yet fresh.
 You need to keep telling your old story time and time again – but in new and engaging ways.
 Likewise, avoid the common marketing temptation to change things.

-As an integrated branding and marketing agency, Trajectory can help you use every moment to move customers, brands and businesses upward.
+As an integrated branding and healthcare marketing agency, Trajectory can help you use every moment to move customers, brands and businesses upward.
 Reach out for a conversation.